 Get a Medigap Quote Enroll in Medigap

-Are there any Massachusetts Medigap discounts?
+Are there any Massachusetts Medigap Discounts?

 There sure are!
 Enrolling when you’re first eligible is important because you may be eligible to receive a discount for the first 3 years.

-Medicare Excess Charges in Massachusetts
+No Medicare Excess Charges in Massachusetts

 In certain states, physicians have the option to add an additional fee of up to 15%, known as Excess Charges.
 At the end of 2020, both Congress and the Massachusetts legislature passed laws regarding surprise billing.
 Known as the federal “No Surprises Act,” it prohibits surprise billing and establishes a legal framework (Source).
 That means you won’t have to pay excess charges.
 Learn more in our article “How to avoid Medicare Excess Charges.”